[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 But I want to use the latest version.

-In this day and age, where there is an official docker image, I think you just have to try it out at least once.
+docker at times like this In these times, there is an image of an official docker image, so I think you'll have to try it out at least once.

 It comes with copy and paste commands that will make you want to try it!